powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

    - Verify test passes in clean state

 4. **Document the test:**
-   - Add comments explaining tolerance parameter
+   - Add comments explaining the tolerance parameter
-   - Document expected behavior and failure cases
+   - Document expected behaviour and failure cases
    - Include examples of what would cause the test to fail

 5. **Test your test:**
    - Run test in clean state (should pass)
    - Manually corrupt a row (change order_total incorrectly)
-   - Re-run test and verify it catches the issue
+   - Re-run the test and verify it catches the issue
    - Check the failure logging table for the bad record
    - Revert the change